domotren/AES/README.md

 ### Integration Guide
 This implementation is designed for embedded systems with **single-mode operation**.
 To support multiple modes:
-1. Modify mode switches in code via 'ALGO_AES_' and 'TYPE_AES_' macros.
+1. Modify mode switches in code via 'TYPE_AES_' and 'MODE_AES_' macros.
-2. Reference 'test/test.c' for API usage examples across modes.
+2. Reference 'main/main.c' and 'test/test.c' for API usage examples across modes.

 ---